How reading ethnography has helped me to understand the power of observation and help me in my work as an experience designer.

 As you know, observation is one of the vital components of User Experience Research.
-That said, one can feel powerless when confronted to observing in situ or interviewing users.
+That said, one can feel powerless when confronted with observing in situ or interviewing users.
 What should you be focusing upon during your research?
 How to gather intelligible and actionable insights that can be leveraged by your designers?

 Copyright: Eva Madezo

 Ethnography and Anthropology have a great deal to teach us when it comes to understanding people and communities.
-And since human-centered design is a process that starts with the people you’re designing for, I thought it would be worthy to share with you what I’ve learned in terms of observation by reading an ethnographic book.
+And since the human-centered design is a process that starts with the people you’re designing for, I thought it would be worthy to share with you what I’ve learned in terms of observation by reading an ethnographic book.

 I recently finished reading Reindeer People and it gave me a better grasp of how to behave and what to observe when you go out of your comfort zone.
 When you try to understand a culture you are not familiar with.
-The book is the result of 20 years of long-term field work among the Eveny of Siberia, carried out by the anthropologist Piers Vitebsky.
+The book is the result of 20 years of long-term fieldwork among the Eveny of Siberia, carried out by the anthropologist Piers Vitebsky.
 The latter embedded himself in the culture of the Eveny Reindeer herders, studying and examining the various aspects of their lives.

 To do so, start reflecting on time and space.
 What does a typical day look like?
-Ask yourself how people structure it : where do they go?
+Ask yourself how people structure it: where do they go?
 To do what?
 How do they manage their time?

-Then again, try to get some perspective : what have you learned?
+Then again, try to get some perspective: what have you learned?
 What does it teach you about their view of the present?
 What about their projection into the future?
 Space and time perception tell you a lot about the mindset of the people you observe.
 This opens the path to build relevant user-personas with actionable dreams and aspirations.

 Now, what attitude should you adopt to make sure you appreciate other societies in terms of their own cultural symbol and values?
 How can you distance yourself as much as possible from your individual prism?